apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pfizer's Paxlovid fails as 15-day treatment for long COVID, study finds**
+**Another sugar substitute linked to increased risk of heart attack and stroke, Cleveland Clinic says**

-You can read more about it [here](https://finance.yahoo.com/news/pfizers-paxlovid-fails-15-day-190258829.html).
+You can read more about it [here](https://www.wfla.com/news/national/another-sugar-substitute-linked-to-increased-risk-of-heart-attack-and-stroke-cleveland-clinic-says/).

 ## Requirements
 - Python 3.8